Tymo821/e-commerce/README.md

-To use this app you will need to first login to mysql and SOURCE the schema.sql Next, in the command line run comand "npm run seed" Next, in the command line run comand "npm start" Navigate to insomnia to test the routes
+To use this app you will need to first login to mysql and SOURCE the schema.sql Next, in the command line run comand "npm run seed" Next, in the command line run comand "npm start"

 ## Video

-## Screenshot

 ## License